orchetect/MacControlCenterUI/README.md

 Minimum requirements to compile: Xcode 12 on macOS 10.15 Catalina or newer.

 Supports macOS 10.15+ once compiled.
-The best experience is on macOS 13.0+.
+Menu builder is available on macOS 13.0+.

 ## Author